-Anthropologists believe early humans evolved in Africa, then moved out from there in successive migrations.
-But what got them up and going is a matter of conjecture.
-One explanation is that changing climate dictated when and where our ancestors went.
+Anthropologists believe early humans evolved in Africa and then moved out from there in successive waves.
+However, what drove their migrations has been a matter of conjecture.

-CHRISTOPHER JOYCE, BYLINE: Anthropologist Anders Erikkson, of Cambridge University in England, says the first few hardy humans who left Africa might have gone earlier but couldn't.
-Northeastern Africa, the only route to Asia and beyond, was literally a no-man's land.
+Anthropologist Anders Erikkson of Cambridge University in England says the first few hardy humans who left Africa might've gone earlier but couldn't.
+Northeastern Africa — the only route to Asia and beyond — was literally a no man's land.

 Anthropologists who've reviewed this new analysis say it will give them a much better road map of how humans populated the planet than just following the fossilized bones.